Meet Marcia Rowlett Jasperse

 Marcia started teaching kindergarten in Glynn County and lived on “Marcia’s Beach.”
 Rick must have been pretty special for her to marry him and move from the coast to Cochran, Georgia.
 She taught kindergarten and fourth grade there.
 She continued teaching, reading and first grade, after Rick and Marcia moved to Jasper for Rick to take his lead County Agent position.
 They had found their home.

 They bought land and a small farmhouse, the perfect place to raise children, Elizabeth, Mary Alice, and Bob.
-Marcia stayed at home after Mary Alice arrived.
-She kept her teaching certificate current by taking classes, stayed involved in school activities and in school policy.
-She was appointed by Congressman Nathan Deal to State School Superintendent Schrenko's Advisory Committee and served on the team that revised the State's Quality Core Curriculum.
+Marcia stayed at home after Mary Alice arrived, later teaching Pre-K at Pickens Head Start/ Pre-K. She kept her teaching certificate current by taking classes, stayed involved in school activities and in school policy.
+She was appointed by Congressman Nathan Deal to State School Superintendent Schrenko’s Advisory Committee and served on the team that revised the State’s Quality Core Curriculum.

-Elizabeth graduated with an English degree from Mercer University in 2009 and received her Master's from the University of Georgia in English Education.
-She is married to Justin Wright (Mercer grad), and they live in Grayson, near Snellville, where he is Youth Pastor at Evangel Community Church.
+Elizabeth graduated with an English degree from Mercer University and received her Master’s from the University of Georgia in English Education.
+She is married to Justin Wright (Mercer grad), and they live in Centerville, near Warner Robins, where she teaches high school English, and he is Pastor at Centerville Community Church.

 Hello, I'm Rick Jasperse, candidate for the Georgia House of Representatives District 11.

 Thanks for taking the time to get to know me today.

 To really know someone you need to know a little about his background.
 I started my raising in independent East Tennessee, an area that is full of conservative, hard-working folks just like here.
 They don’t really want a lot from Government, just freedom.